-Credit Suisse Securities (USA) LLC and Subsidiaries (the "Company") is a wholly owned subsidiary of Credit Suisse (USA), Inc. (the "Parent Company" or "CS USA") and an indirect wholly owned subsidiary of Credit Suisse Holdings (USA), Inc. ("CS Holdings"), whose ultimate parent is Credit Suisse Group AG ("CSG").
+Credit Suisse Securities (USA) LLC and Subsidiaries (the Company) is a wholly owned subsidiary of Credit Suisse (USA), Inc. (the Parent or CS USA) and an indirect wholly owned subsidiary of Credit Suisse Holdings (USA), Inc. (CS Holdings), whose ultimate parent is Credit Suisse Group AG (CSG).

-The consolidated statement of financial condition include the accounts of the Company and its wholly owned subsidiary, Special Situations Holdings, Inc. - Westbridge, as well as all Variable Interest Entities (VIEs) where the Company is the primary beneficiary.
-See Note 8 for more information regarding the Company's consolidation of VIEs.
+The consolidated statement of financial condition includes the accounts of the Company and its wholly owned subsidiary, Special Situations Holdings, Inc. - Westbridge, as well as all Variable Interest Entities (VIEs) where the Company is the primary beneficiary.
+See Note 10 for more information regarding the Company's consolidation of VIEs.